ElofssonLab/SubCons/README.md

 	Use "wsdl2py" to create YLocSOAP_services.py and YLocSOAP_services_types.py

 NO INSTALLATION NEEDED FOR CELLO2.5 since runs through the script in /TOOLS/cello.py

-WE PROVIDE MultiLoc2, SherLoc2, YLoc and CELLO2.5 but follow the instruction to install LocTree2
+WE PROVIDE MultiLoc2, SherLoc2, YLoc, CELLO2.5 insted for LocTree2 follow the instruction (if something goes wrong refer to https://rostlab.org/owiki/index.php/Packages)

 INSTALL LocTree2 TYPE FROM THE COMMAND LINE THE FOLLOWING: